temporalio/documentation/docs-src/concepts/what-is-a-data-converter.md

   - Encodes Workflow and Query return values.
   - Decodes and encodes Activity arguments and return values.

-Each piece of data (like a single argument or return value) is encoded as a [Payload](/concepts/what-is-a-payload)) Protobuf message, which consists of binary data and key-value metadata.
+Each piece of data (like a single argument or return value) is encoded as a [Payload](/concepts/what-is-a-payload) Protobuf message, which consists of binary data and key-value metadata.

-See API reference for details:
+For details, see the API references:

 - [Go](https://pkg.go.dev/go.temporal.io/sdk/converter#DataConverter)
 - [Java](https://www.javadoc.io/doc/io.temporal/temporal-sdk/latest/io/temporal/common/converter/DataConverter.html)